 On websites like Internations and MeetUp, you can easily find other people that share your interests or background.
 Meetup also includes a page for the Expat Republic Rotterdam , one of the expat communities in Rotterdam.
 They organise drinks and other informal gatherings.
 It is also a great way to network.

-Rotterdam also has a great family-oriented expat community, structured by organisations like Intouch and Rotterdam Parents.
+Rotterdam also has a great family-oriented expat community, structured by organisations like Intouch or ACCESS.
 Both are set up and run by expat mums and their families and organise various events where you can bring your kids.

 If you are looking for specific expat communities, here are a few suggestions, although the city has many more: